-Review of existing programming and initiatives
+3 Review of existing programming and initiatives

 This section surveys the initiatives already underway in Ukraine to address reconstruction and recovery in ways that are both equality promoting and climate and nature friendly.
-It structures this discussion by taking each of the elements or components required to engender a sustainable recovery listed above, starting with initiatives at the community level, moving on to consider whether women are meaningfully included in policy- and decision-making, and finishing with a brief discussion on the overall aims and shape of the recovery model.
-Before we discuss the various initiatives, however, we set out Ukraine's formal obligations and commitments to advancing both gender equality and environmental sustainability, which can help bolster the case for stepping up activity across all three levels of engendering recovery.
+It structures this discussion by taking each of the elements or components required to foster gendered approaches in sustainable recovery listed above, starting with initiatives at the community level, moving on to consider whether women are meaningfully included in policy- and decision-making, and finishing with a brief discussion on the overall aims and shape of the recovery model.
+Before we discuss the various initiatives, however, we set out Ukraine's formal obligations and commitments to advancing both gender equality and environmental sustainability, which can help bolster the case for stepping up activity across all three levels of fostering a gendered approach to recovery.